shiyanbei306/ABPFF-YOLO/README.md

 ## <div align="center">Documentation</div>

-See below for a quickstart installation and usage example, and see the [YOLOv8 Docs](https://docs.ultralytics.com) for full documentation on training, validation, prediction and deployment.
+Welcome to the ABPFF-YOLO repository!
+This project implements the ABPFF-YOLO algorithm, a novel method based on YOLOv8s designed for detecting small objects in UAV (Unmanned Aerial Vehicle) images.
+The algorithm integrates an auxiliary backbone and a multi-branch feature fusion module to enhance small object detection performance.and see the [ABPFF-YOLO Docs](https://docs.ultralytics.com) for full documentation on training, validation, prediction and deployment.

 <details open>
 <summary>Install</summary>